andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 Accessibility is really important to me so I thought I'd call attention to some of your hyperlink names.
 Most are great (concise and descriptive) but some are just called [here] which aren't [helpful link names](https://www.a11yproject.com/posts/creating-valid-and-accessible-links/).

-Not good:

-You can find the published paper [here](https://doi.org/10.1098/rspb.2020.0496).
-All materials to reproduce the full project and all results are available as supplementary material [here](https://doi.org/10.5061/dryad.51c59zw4v).

-Good:

-Read the [published paper](https://doi.org/10.1098/rspb.2020.0496).
-All materials to reproduce the full project and all results are available as [supplementary material](https://doi.org/10.5061/dryad.51c59zw4v).

-**I can adjust these for you, just let me know if you're okay with it.**

-**AH: Agree, making things accessible if possible is a good idea.
-So yes, feel free to adjust any of those and reword to make it better.
-(There might be other areas where this is not ideal, for instance I'm not sure I have alt-text for all figures and other embeddings.
-Feel free to add any of that too if you run into something that you think needs improvement)**

-JR: I replaced most "here" and "this" with either the article's `Author Year` or a short description of the linked resource.

-I also removed most "the", "a", and other articles outside of the hyperlinks.

-For consistency sake, I tried to go through and italicize article and book names.

-Added alt-text to images except:
-- (../../media/islr-fig29.jpg) in Model_Evaluation_Overfitting
-- (../../media/cross_validation.jpg) in Model_Evaluation_Overfitting

-## Styling

-I replaced your `.css` with `.scss`.
-I changed the primary color to the green from the `?` in the MADA logo.

-**AH: I like things to look good, but I'm not much of a styler/designer :), so feel free to improve the looks of everything as much as you like.
-(Just don't make it too complicated, I don't want to have a lot of overhead/complexity like calling extra packages for fancy fonts or stuff like that)**

-JR: got it :)

-I adjusted the css for the note and warning divs for more modern rounded borders, and lighter background colors that meet WGA color contrast standards for the body text and hyperlinks.

 ## Broken links